ejacobg/ejacobg.github.io/content/notes/pastebin-qna.md

 ---

-### Does a container's exposed ports apply to all containers build on top of it?
+### Does a container's exposed ports apply to all containers built on top of it?

 Rider's default file defines the base container as this: